maxxam1221/youtube-video-transcriber/README.md

 ## Output

 The script generates a text file containing the video transcript:
-- Single file by default
+- Single file by default, named after the video ID
-- Multiple files if --split is used (e.g., output_part1.txt, output_part2.txt, etc.)
+- Multiple files if --split is used, with part numbers appended
+- Custom filename if specified with --output

 ## Notes